 4. Conclusions

 In summary, the polyacrylamide was effective in inhibiting CO2 under reservoir conditions.
 The diffusion of CO2 in the core of a saturated polyacrylamide solution was divided into three stages depending on the degree of pressure change.
 The pressure data, scanning electron microscopy, and energy spectra confirmed that after CO2 diffusion, it moved the polyacrylamide solution until plugging was achieved.
-The effects of molecular weight, concentration, pressure, and temperature on the dynamic diffusion of CO2 in the core of saturated polyacrylamide gels were clarified using diffusion experiments.
+The effects of molecular weight, concentration, pressure, and temperature on the dynamic diffusion of CO2 in the core of saturated polyacrylamide molecules were clarified using diffusion experiments.
 Polyacrylamide solutions with molecular weights of 12 and 19 million were studied to hinder the diffusion state of CO2 and were formulated to 800 ppm, 2000 ppm, and 5000 ppm concentrations, respectively.
 The increase in molecular weight and concentration exhibited the same function of impeding CO2 diffusion.
 In addition, the pressure range of this experiment was 5–30 MPa and the temperature was 323–343 K. The increase in temperature decreased the effect of polyacrylamide molecules on CO2 sequestration, uniformly affecting the three diffusion stages.
 However, the initial pressure in the reactor increased, and the CO2 diffusion was more rapid.
-The increase in pore size accelerated the flow rate of the gels, but their sequestration effect was also improved.
+The increase in pore size accelerated the flow rate of the polymer.
+The range of sizes studied can also have a sequestering effect.

 The results calculated using a combination of the mathematical models correspond well to the experimental results.
-The CO2 diffusion coefficient in the gels was calculated to be on the order of 10-12 m2/s at a core permeability of 60×10-3 μm2.
+The CO2 diffusion coefficient in the polyacrylamide was calculated to be on the order of 10-12 m2/s at a core permeability of 60×10-3 μm2.
 The mass fraction and pressure of CO2 in the core were given.
 The external side of the core was saturated with a CO2 mass fraction in the range of 60% to 72%.
 The CO2 mass fraction in the interior of the core was substantially reduced.
-The polyacrylamide gels achieved the purpose of plugging CO2 diffusion.
+The polyacrylamide achieved the purpose of plugging CO2 diffusion.
 The results presented in this paper provide a new computational method to evaluate the CO2 sequestration effect of polymers.

 Declaration of Competing Interest